Minsu386/til/GRC/Quiz.md

 What role is responsible for installing, configuring, and updating hardware and software, as well as implementing technical security controls
   a) System Administrator

-What is a responsibility of the System Security Officer (SSO)
+What is a responsibility of the System Security Officer (SSO) within an organization?
+  a) Overseeing the day-to-day security operations of a system

+What does the Information Security Architect primarily coordinate with regarding the allocation of security controls?
+  a) system Owner

+How are adversarial threat sources different from non-adversarial threat sources?
+  a) Adversarial threat sources are individuals seeking to exploit cyber resources, while non-adversarial threat sources include errors and omissions

+Which step in the RMF involves the implementation of robust continuous monitoring processes?
+  a) Security Control Monitoring

+How does the RMF contribute to senior leaders' decision-making process?
+  **a) By promoting near real-time risk management**